kelvinthh/kelvinthh/README.md

 - 🎨 UI/UX Design (Adobe XD, Sketch, Figma)

 ## 📬 Get in Touch

-I'd love to hear from you.
-You can contact me on [LinkedIn](https://www.linkedin.com/in/hhtam) for any opportunities, questions, or just a chat!
+🔍 Currently **_open to work_** opportunities in Canada🇨🇦 & the UK🇬🇧, all cities are welcomed!
+Feel free to [contact me on LinkedIn](https://www.linkedin.com/in/hhtam) for any opportunities, questions, or just a chat!!